RoosterDragon/Desktop-Ponies/Content/readme.txt

 V1.41 (Release - includes test version changes below):

--AppleJack will put on her NMN constume less often.
+-Applejack will put on her NMN costume less often.
 -Pinkie pie will put on her silly mask less often (it was set to 70% instead of 7%?)
 -Mysterious Mare-do-Well had some invalid behavior options that caused a crash sometimes.
 Fixed.
 -Quitting a pony that is involved in an interaction will now cancel the interaction.
--Occationally ponies wouldn't enter a house and got stuck in a loop.
+-Occasionally ponies wouldn't enter a house and got stuck in a loop.
 Fixed.
 -The cancel button on the house options menu works now.
 -Flickering when a pony reached their destination has hopefully been reduced.
 -A rare crash caused by trying to draw() a negative frame # has been fixed.